carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ![Corrected waterways](../fig/E07-04-waterways-corrected.png)

-Now the waterways looks good!
-We can save it for later usage:
+Now the waterways look good!
+We can save the vector data for later usage:
 ~~~
 # Update geometry
 waterways_nl.to_file('waterways_nl_corrected.shp')